profzei/Matebook-X-Pro-2018/Network/Readme.md

 	- Type `wq`: `w` for Write (or Save) and `q` for Quit.
 This command combination returns you to the command line.
 9. Reboot your machine

-Remember that `AppleIntelWiFi.kext` is still in beta phase, but rapidly improving!
+Remember that `AppleIntelWiFi.kext` is still in **beta phase**, but rapidly improving!
 There have been some reports of random crashes and reboots, use at your own risk!

-## Other links
+## Other Project
-* Another project: [itlwm](https://github.com/zxystd/itlwm).
-Maintained by [zxystd](https://github.com/zxystd).
+- [https://github.com/usr-sse2/Black80211-Catalina](https://github.com/usr-sse2/Black80211-Catalina) joins [https://github.com/AppleIntelWifi/Black80211-Catalina](https://github.com/AppleIntelWifi/Black80211-Catalina) and [https://github.com/OpenIntelWireless/itlwm](https://github.com/OpenIntelWireless/itlwm) to provide a wireless driver for Intel adapters that can be controlled using native AirPort menu item.